Select Page

 2PAXfly Takeout

-Back in the 1980s, nearly every 20-something I knew in Australia was either on their way to or just returning from Britain.
+Back in the 1980s, nearly every 20-something New Zealander I knew in Australia was either on their way to or just returning from Britain.

-I don’t think there is a question about the demand for a route to Britain, and it seems natural for New Zealand’s ‘national’ carrier.
+I don’t think there is a question about the demand for a route to Britain, and it seems like a natural option for New Zealand’s ‘national’ carrier.
 The question is whether they can make it economically viable against formidable competition from Asian and Middle Eastern carriers.
-The route chosen is going to be important in answering that.
+The route chosen is going to be important in answering that question.

-Finally, the question of aircraft type and availability will be crucial for a daily route.
+Finally, aircraft model and availability will be crucial for a daily route.
 Air NZ has a fleet of 777-300s and Boeing 787 Dreamliners to service long-haul routes.
-Fortunately, it is expecting a bunch to arrive in 2025, which might give it the capacity to open this route.
+Fortunately, it is expecting a bunch of new aircraft to arrive in 2025, which might give it the capacity to open this route.

-I wonder if this threat to competition on the ‘Kangaroo Route’ is the reason that Qantas has introduced its most recent Frequent Flyer Status Match targetted at Air New Zealand flyers amongst others?
+I wonder if this threat to competition on the ‘Kangaroo Route’ is the reason that Qantas has introduced its most recent Frequent Flyer Status Match targeted at Air New Zealand flyers amongst others?

 Leave a reply